pandaloupe/QsMapper/README.md

     go

 The corresponding Class should reside in a folder/namespace named 'Contacts' and the class name itself woule be 'Customer'.
+Property names are mapped by convention of identical names (case sensitive).

     using Net.Arqsoft.QsMapper.Model;